Personal Banking Personal Checking

 What is a Returned Item Fee?

-A Returned Item Fee of $37.00 will be charged when a debit transaction posted against a deposit account exceeds the account balance and we choose to return the item to the payee.
+A Returned Item Fee of $37.00 will be charged when a debit transaction posted against a deposit account exceeds the available balance and we choose to return the item to the payee.

 What is an Overdrawn Balance Fee?

 If, on any day, your account is overdrawn, you will be charged an Overdrawn Balance Fee equal to the overdrawn amount multiplied by a daily periodic rate of 00.02191.

 De minimis Transactions (for consumer customers only):

 If your transaction creates an overdraft of less than $5.00, we will not charge a fee for the item.
 Additionally, if any individual overdraft transaction is less than $5.00, we will not charge a fee for the item.

 Daily Aggregate Fee Limits (For consumer customers only):